University of Redlands: Athletics

 Redlands competes in the Southern California Intercollegiate Athletic Conference (SCIAC), which operates within NCAA Division III.
 Redlands was one of the founding members of the SCIAC in 1915 and is one of only two schools to have had continuous membership.

-The university competes in 21 sports: ten men's teams and eleven women's teams.
-The men's teams include: baseball, basketball, cross country, football, golf, soccer, swim and dive, tennis, track and field, and water polo.
-The women's teams include: basketball, cross country, golf, lacrosse, soccer, softball, swim and dive, tennis, track and field, volleyball, and water polo.
+The university competes in 22 sports: ten men's teams and eleven women's teams.
+The men's teams include: baseball, basketball, cross country, football, golf, soccer, swim and dive, tennis, track and field, water polo, and esports.
+The women's teams include: basketball, cross country, golf, lacrosse, soccer, softball, swim and dive, tennis, track and field, volleyball, esports, flag football, and water polo.

 The mission of Bulldog Athletics is to provide student-athletes with an opportunity to compete successfully in an intercollegiate athletic program that is an integral part of their educational experience.
 About 20 percent of U of R's College of Arts and Sciences undergraduates are student-athletes; including intramural sports (which focus on recreational experiences) more than 50 percent of College of Arts and Sciences undergraduates participate in athletics.
 The average GPA of student-athletes is 3.2, and 90 percent of student-athletes return for their second year of study at the U of R. In addition to numerous championships, 70 percent of the university's varsity teams have ranked in the top 25 nationally in NCAA Division III and SCIAC since 2009.

 In 2018, the university embarked on a $20 million campaign for Bulldog Athletics to create a new home for the program on Brockton Avenue, build a new tennis complex, and revitalize the Currier Gymnasium.

+The softball program has been among the university's most decorated in recent years, winning the SCIAC Tournament Championship in 2021, 2023, and 2024, and then capturing the 2026 NCAA Division III Softball National Championship on June 3, 2026 — the program's first national title.

+The men's basketball program reached the NCAA Division III quarterfinals during the 2024–25 season, winning the SCIAC Tournament title and finishing with 25 wins, the second-most in program history.
+The university finished third in the SCIAC All-Sports Combined Trophy standings for the 2022–23 academic year.

+Under President Newkirk, University of Redlands established a varsity esports program, competing at both the men's and women's levels.
+A dedicated esports complex was constructed to support team competitions and expand access to technology for academic and co-curricular use.
+The program represents part of a broader effort to grow student athletic participation and align the university's offerings with emerging competitive sports.

+In 2025, University of Redlands launched a varsity women's flag football program, adding to its growing roster of competitive sports.
+The program joins esports as one of the university's newest varsity offerings, and reflects broader national growth in women's flag football at the collegiate level.